Diameter two properties and the Radon-Nikod\'ym property in Orlicz spaces: Locally octahedral norm, uniformly non- points, diameter two properties and the Daugavet property

-It follows a corollary on relationships between global properties of local diameter $2$ property in $X$ and of $X^*$ being octahedral, as well as between weak$^*$ local diameter two property of $X^*$ and $X$ being locally octahedral.
+It follows a corollary on relationships between global properties of local diameter two property in $X$ and of $X^*$ being locally octahedral, as well as between the weak$^*$-local diameter two property of $X^*$ and $X$ being locally octahedral.

 \begin{Theorem} \rm(a) An element $x \in S_{X}$ is a uniformly $\ell_1^2$ point if and only if the diameter of a weak$^{*}$-slice $S(x;\epsilon)$ is two for every $\epsilon > 0$.

 \rm(b) An element $x^* \in S_{X^*}$ is a uniformly $\ell_1^2$ point if and only if ${\rm{diam}}\,S(x^*;\epsilon)=2$ for every $\epsilon > 0$. \end{Theorem} \begin{proof} We will prove only (a) since (b) follows analogously.
 Suppose that for all $0<\epsilon < 1$, ${\rm{diam}} \, S(x; \epsilon) = 2$.
 Then there exist $x_1^*, x_2^*\in S(x;\epsilon)$ such that